felipelouza/egap/README.md

 ## Description

-Tool to build the BWT and optionally the LCP and DA array for a collection  of sequences in external memory.
+Tool to build the **BWT** and optionally the **LCP, DA and SA array** for a collection  of sequences in external memory.
 There are two different usages depending on whether you already have the BWT of the input files:

 * If you do have the BWTs use option -b: you must specify the file names on the command line  and use the option -o to specify an output basename.
 For example: